kamilio/WG/README.md

 WG-gesucht automatic sender

+This is not Rails web application, it is console application using ActiveRecord and other Rails features.

 1. Create an account on wg-gesucht.de (must be in English)
 2. Fill the config/wg.yml
 3. Create a cool message config/message.txt (word zusammen will be replaced with name)